Jagmeet Singh: Outside Ontario

 During the Alberta general election in May 2015, Singh campaigned for the Alberta New Democratic Party, reaching out to voters on behalf of Irfan Sabir, who was running in Calgary-McCall.
 Sabir was later elected, and was appointed to Premier Rachel Notley's Cabinet as Minister of Social Services.
 Singh also campaigned for the British Columbia NDP and Nova Scotia NDP in those provinces' 2017 elections.

 Singh endorsed and campaigned for Wab Kinew in the Manitoba NDP's 2017 leadership race.

 Following the death of communist dictator Fidel Castro in October 2017, Singh tweeted "He saw a country wracked by poverty, illiteracy & disease.
 So he led a revolution that uplifted the lives of millions.
 RIP #FidelCastro".
-When challenged about this subsequently, he doubled down on his praise of Castro.
+When challenged about this subsequently, he reiterated his praise for Castro.

-Leader of the New Democratic Party (2017–present)
+Leader of the New Democratic Party (2017–2025)

-Leadership election
+2017 leadership election

-After Tom Mulcair lost a leadership review vote at the 2016 federal NDP convention, Singh was considered a potential leadership candidate, winning the support of 11 per cent of NDP members in a Mainstreet Research poll conducted in April 2016, and was statistically tied for second place.
-Singh was considered a leading candidate to replace Horwath as NDP leader if she lost the 42nd Ontario general election.
+After Tom Mulcair lost a leadership review vote at the 2016 federal NDP convention, Singh was considered a potential leadership candidate, winning the support of 11 per cent of NDP members in a Mainstreet Research poll conducted in April 2016 and was statistically tied for second place.
+Singh was also considered a leading candidate to replace Horwath as the Ontario NDP leader if she lost the 42nd Ontario general election.
 He announced his intention to run for the leadership of the New Democratic Party of Canada at a campaign launch on May 15, 2017, in Brampton.

 In August, Singh created controversy when he claimed that his candidacy had led to 47,000 sign-ups for the party.
-Several rival campaigns, most notably Charlie Angus's, accused Singh of inflating party membership sign-ups.
+Several rival campaigns, most notably that of Charlie Angus, accused Singh of inflating party membership sign-ups.
 A poll by Mainstreet Research was released in September, showing Singh overtaking Charlie Angus to lead the race for the first time with 27.3 per cent of the vote.
-Several days before the leadership vote, a video of Singh confronting a heckler, who accused him of plotting to subject Canada to sharia law, went viral leading to Singh getting praise for his handling of the situation and helping him win the NDP leadership.
+Several days before the leadership vote, a video of Singh confronting a heckler, who accused him of plotting to subject Canada to sharia law, went viral, leading to Singh getting praise for his handling of the situation and boosting him in the leadership race.

-Singh was elected leader of the federal NDP in the leadership election on October 1, 2017, having won on the first ballot with 53.8 per cent of the vote.
-Soon after his election as leader, Singh named leadership rival Guy Caron as parliamentary leader of the NDP.
+The leadership election was held on October 1, 2017, and Singh won on the first ballot with 53.8 per cent of the vote; Angus came second, Niki Ashton third, and Guy Caron fourth.
+Soon afterward, Singh named leadership rival Caron as parliamentary leader of the NDP.